 What is Web Hosting?

-Web Hosting stands for “website hosting disk space,” and it is an essential part for any website in existence today.
+Web Hosting stands for “website hosting disk space,” and it is an essential part of any website in existence today.

 How does it work?